willtheorangeguy/willtheorangeguy.github.io/SECURITY.md

 ## Supported Versions

-All versions of the website are supported, as development is continous.
+All versions of the website are supported, as development is continuos.

 ## Reporting a Vulnerability